on December 31st, 2021 (JST) current information.

 Plants and botanical specimens

-- j.
-Seeds, seedlings, and other plants with reproductive ability
+- 12. Seeds, seedlings, and other plants with reproductive ability

-- l.
-Bacteria, viruses, or other biological pathogens, noxious insects or other noxious organisms, cells, tissues, organs, blood, or products made from those items or other biological specimens
+- 13. Bacteria, toxic seeds, viruses, or other biological pathogens, noxious insects or other noxious organisms, cells, tissues, organs, blood, or products made from those items or other biological specimens

-- m.
-Animal carcasses, animal specimens, animal-derived waste
+- 14. Animal carcasses, animal specimens, animal-derived waste

-- p.
-Other plants, animals, biological specimens, or quarantine plants or animals that are prohibited from import to the country
+- 17. Other plants, animals, biological specimens, or quarantine plants or animals that are prohibited from import to the country

 - Of plants or animals, plant or animal specimens or other quarantined plants or animals being carried in or sent by mail, those for which a quarantine certificate has been issued from an official organization from the exporting country (or region) are excluded.